 You send a different kind of newsletter to new customers versus lapsed customers.
 Content within the email is personalized on a one-to-one basis.
 For example, with a unique coupon code and AI-based product recommendations.

 These examples all require coordination between marketing systems.
-That includes your eCommerce platform, ESP, and Customer Data Platform (CDP).
-For personalization, you’ll need to access, aggregate and implement the following data, in near real time.
+Even if you have the best eCommerce platform, a great ESP, and a Customer Data Platform (CDP)… For personalization, you’ll need to access, aggregate and implement the following data, in near real time.